 The flags page mostly remained in the older glass and gel-like Aqua style.
 Not only some countries’ flags appear less recognisable in comparison with flat-style ones but the flags’ appearance also causes inconsistency with other flat elements as well as with other flat-style pages under this domain.

-* Update: The old style on the flags page is now completely replaced with the new one.
+with the new one.
 Congratulations for putting this advice into action.

 Consistency matters because keeps customer and visitor confusion away – consciously or subconsciously.
 Make sure visual as well as other levels of perception are consistent everywhere, including on your website, publications, manuals, store, office, etc.